CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

                                      3 = 50+
 ```
 ###ITEM GROUPS
+Item groups have been expanded, look at doc/ITEM_SPAWN.md to their new description.
+The syntax listed here is still valid.
 ```C++
 "id":"forest",            // Unique ID.
 Must be one continuous word, use underscores if necessary "items":[                 // List of potential item ID's.
 Chance of an item spawning is x/T, where